AP6YC/ClusterValidityIndices.jl/README.md

 dim, n_samples = size(data)
 ```

+> **Note**
+>
-**NOTE**: As of ClusterValidityIndices.jl v0.1.3, all the CVIs assume that the labels are presented sequentially initially, starting with index 1 (e.g., 1, 1, 2, 2, 3, 2, 2, 1, 3, 4, 4 ...).
+> As of ClusterValidityIndices.jl v0.1.3, all the CVIs assume that the labels are presented sequentially initially, starting with index 1 (e.g., 1, 1, 2, 2, 3, 2, 2, 1, 3, 4, 4 ...).
-You may repeat previously seen label indices, but skipping label indices (e.g., 1, 2, 4) results in undefined behavior.
+> You may repeat previously seen label indices, but skipping label indices (e.g., 1, 2, 4) results in undefined behavior.
 In this project, this is ameliorated with the function

 ```julia